AjayWankhade/product-store-task/README.md

 - The application currently fetches products in batches but does not implement UI pagination, which may limit user navigation through large product sets.
 - Error handling for API requests is basic and can be improved for better user feedback.

+## Live Demo

+You can explore the live application at the following link: [Product Store Application](https://product-store-task.vercel.app/?category=&search=).